char-lie-ho/SmartEye-Recycle/README.md

 * The barcode database is limited and primarily intended for testing purposes
 * The text-based search is limited to precise wordings for effective searches
 * The recycling reminder is not able to send any notification to users
-* The nearby facilities are not able to show the nearest facilities based users location
+* The nearby facilities are not able to show the nearest facilities based users' location
 * The recycling information database is not fully completed